erSubhashThapa/100daysofcode/r1-log.md

 - ## Thoughts and Feelings:

   I took a longer break today.
-I thin this was smart.
-I felt stuck so I took a break to eat and take a walk.
+I think this was smart.
+I felt stuck so I took a break.
+I ate a ketones Julian Bakery protein bar and a can of sardines, the two snacks I grabbed before I left my RV.
+I went for a short walk.
 Then my brain was refreshed.

   I'm at a cafe waiting for my RV's tires to be aligned.
-Since I have extra time now, I think I'll put my new dev stickers on!
+Since I have extra time now, I think I'll put my new [Wes Bos](https://wesbos.com/) dev stickers on!
+I accidentally got two packs in the mail.
+I'll be doing a giveaway for the other one to celebrate my 100 days tomorrow.
+Hopefully, I can also get my hands on a keto treat tomorrow to celebrate!

    <img src="log_imgs/stickers_4-9.jpg"  width="500"/>

 ## Day 98
 ### 4/8/19